lcarli/Azure_IoT_Hub/README.md

 Azure output node.
 Can be used to read a message from Azure IoT Hub:

- - Suports AMQP, MQTT and HTTP protocols
+ - Supports AMQP, MQTT and HTTP protocols

-When the connector read something, it will pass <code>msg.payload</code> as output message with content.
+When the connector reads something, it will pass <code>msg.payload</code> as output message with content.

 Read more about Azure IoT Hub on <a href="https://azure.microsoft.com/en-us/documentation/services/iot-hub/">Azure IoT Hub</a>.